 Tristan began the practice of yoga in 1985 at school when he was 16 years old.
 At the age of 19 he travelled to the Himalayas to live in a Mahayana Buddhist monastery.
 This was really his first introduction to the higher teachings and to the spiritual life.
-He had his first awakening experience a year later after a meditation retreat in a Buddhist cave monastery in Thailand and experienced the awakening of kundalini the following year in 1991.
+He had his first awakening experience a year later, after a meditation retreat in a Buddhist cave monastery in Thailand.
+He experienced the awakening of kundalini the following year, in 1991.

-Over the next 19 years he continued to study meditation and yoga and travelled to Nepal, Sri Lanka and especially India as often as possible to continue the study and practice of yoga in various ashrams and monasteries.
+Over the next 19 years he continued to study meditation and yoga and travelled to Nepal, Sri Lanka and especially India as often as possible.
+He continued to study and practice in various ashrams and monasteries.

 He started teaching yoga and meditation in 2006.
-He teaches on retreats and yoga teacher training courses.
+He now teaches on retreats and yoga teacher training courses, and specializes in the teaching of meditation, pranayama, kundalini and self-inquiry (jnana yoga).

 Some of the most influential teachers in his life have been Amritanandamayi (Amma), Ajhan Amaro, Ajahn Succito, Swami Sri Hans Raj Maharajji, Tapkay Lama and Yogani.
 The yoga he teaches is integral, incorporating all eight limbs of yoga, as taught by Sri Patanjali in the Yoga Sutras.
 His focus is as much about spiritual purification and self-realization, as about the physical aspects of yoga.